 CHARLES MADISON SAPPENFIELD, FAIA (1930-2013)

 Sappenfield grew up in Columbia SC and Charlotte and attended Central High School.
 He interned in high school at Biberstein and Bowles in Charlotte and later attended NC State.
 During college, he worked as a draftsman for Ornamental Stone Company in Charleston SC.
 He left NCSU to serve in the Korean War, coming back to graduate from the NCSU School of Design in 1956, having done internships with Pace Associates in Chicago and Bert King in Asheville.

 He was in Denmark from 1960-1961 on a Fulbright Scholarship then returned to Raleigh to teach at the NCSU School of Design.
 He moved to Asheville in 1963 to start his practice while commuting to Clemson SC to teach.
 Sappenfield moved in 1965 to Indiana and was the founding Dean of the Ball State College of Architecture.
 He continued a private practice as Sappenfield Wiegman Hall until 1968 then was solo for the rest of his career.
 After retiring, he moved to Fort Myers FL.
 His archive is at Ball State.

 1958 - The Paul Putnam House, 611 Ashworth Road, Charlotte NC.
 Sold in 1995 to Thomas F. and Susan B. Carson.
+Destroyed in 2016.

-Around 1962 - The E. A. Hamil Guest House, 424 Vanderbilt Road, Biltmore Forest NC.
+1959 - The Earnest A. and Dorothy B. Hamill Guest House, 424 Vanderbilt Road, Biltmore Forest NC.
 Featured in the Asheville Citizen Times, 8/25/1962.
 Sold in 1976 to Luanne C. and Ralph J. Gossett, Jr. Sold in 1979 to Charles T. and Ramona Rowe.

 1964 - The Hyman Dave Residence, 140 Lynn Cove Road, Asheville NC.
 3552 square feet.
 All steel construction.
 Won a 1964 AIANC Honor Award.
 Sold in 1996 to Thelma Rotham.
 Sold in 2006 to Carol R. and Margie Lane.
 Sold in 2007 to Thel-Mar Farms LLC.